-Prospective students and parents, as well as adult musicians, are welcome to come to any rehearsal (Monday practice) on our calendar.
+Prospective students and parents, as well as adult musicians, are welcome to come to any rehearsal.
 If you would like to come to a rehearsal, just contact Mr. Dundore first at JoeyD@JDCRockOrchestra.org to let him know which rehearsal you plan to attend.
 You can bring your instrument or just come and listen!

 Who are the Open Rehearsals for?

-Music students in 6th-12th grade, as well as adult musicians, from Carroll County and the Baltimore/DC area.
+Music students in 6th-12th grade, as well as adult musicians, from Carroll County, Howard County, Baltimore County and the entire Baltimore/DC area.
 The orchestra is made up of string, woodwind, brass, percussion and vocal music students, as well as adult volunteer musicians.
 Parents are also welcome.

 When are Open Rehearsals?

 We rehearse on Wednesdays, usually from 6:15-8:00 PM at Piney Ridge Elementary School, but sometimes we are at Freedom Optimist Hall or another school in the area.
 See our calendar for all rehearsal dates and locations.

 What will I do at an Open Rehearsal?